stormFred/React-Movie-Search/README.md

 ```

-- using async await to fetch data from an api:
+- using async/await to fetch data from an api asynchronously:

 ```React js